-GRTA Criteria ARC Score Comments P. Project B. Project 1.
-Mixture of Uses A. Does the development incorporate a mixture of complementary land uses?
-3 points: There are 3 or more complementary uses within the development.
-2 points: There are 2 complementary uses within the development and is located within a short walking distance (less than 1/2 mile) to external complimentary land uses.
-1 points: The development is located within a short walking distance (less than 1/2 mile) to external complementary land uses.
-N/A 3 B. Does the development have vertically mixed uses?
+GRTA Criteria ARC Score Comments O Paris d B. Project 1.
+Mixture of Uses A. Does the development incorporate a mixture of complementary land uses? • 3 points: There are 3 or more complementary uses within the development. • 2 points: There are 2 complementary uses within the development and is located within a short walking distance (less than 1/2 mile) to external complimentary land uses. • 1 points: The development is located within a short walking distance (less than 1/2 mile) to external complementary land uses.
+N/A N/A B. Does the development have vertically mixed uses?
 3 points: The development contains three or more vertically mixed uses.
 2 point: The development contains two or more vertically mixed uses.
-N/A 2 C. The development contains or is in close proximity to active or passive greenspace? • 3 points: The development contains both an active and passive greenspace. • 2 points: The development is adjacent to active or passive greenspace with connections. • 1 point: The development is within 1/2 mile of an active or passive greenspace.
-N/A 3 The site plan for the proposed development indicates there will be 250 acres of open space or approximately 28% of the total site acreage.
-2. Jobs to Housing Balance Is the development located in close proximity to a metro job center (as defined and listed in the Guidebook)?
-3 points: Yes, the development is located within 1/2 mile of a defined metro job center.
-2 points: Yes, the development is located within 1 mile of a defined metro job center.
+N/A N/A C. The development contains or is in close proximity to active or passive greenspace? • 3 points: The development contains both an active and passive greenspace. • 2 points: The development is adjacent to active or passive greenspace with connections. • 1 point: The development is within 1/2 mile of an active or passive greenspace.
+N/A 1 2.
+Jobs to Housing Balance Is the development located in close proximity to a metro job center (as defined and listed in the Guidebook)? • 3 points: Yes, the development is located within 1/2 mile of a defined metro job center. • 2 points: Yes, the development is located within 1 mile of a defined metro job center.
 N/A 0 The proposed development is located more than 1 mile from a defined metro job center 3.
 Housing Diversity and Affordability A. For developments with a residential component, are at least 10% of the residential units of differing housing type?
-(See guidebook for definition of housing types).
-3 points: Yes.
+(See guidebook for definition of housing types). • 3 points: Yes.
 N/A 3 B. For developments with a residential component, does the development add a new housing type to the immediate (1/4 mile) surrounding neighborhood?
 3 points: Yes.
 N/A 3 C. For developments with a multifamily rental component, does the development achieve certain affordability levels? • 3 points: At least 30% of the residential rental units provided are affordable to those making 80% or less of the area median income. • 2 points: At least 20% of the residential rental units provided are affordable to those making 80% or less of the area median income. • 1 points: At least 10% of the residential rental units provided are affordable to those making 80% or less of the area median income.
-N/A 0 Information not submitted for the review
+N/A N/A Information not submitted for the review